xanathar/tabela/README.md

 my grandma spoke mainly Piedmontese, as do my in-laws when they talk to each other and many other relatives.
 It's a dying language/dialect and is mostly used out of tech.
 I love using it in a tech context as a homage.
 Plus, it's a little funny thing to do.

+> Your icon sucks

+I suck at art.
+My best drawing pales compared to a stick figure drawn by a 3 years old.
+Feel free to contribute an icon.

+> The icon does not respect GNOME design guidelines

+See above.